ShAmoNiA/mcp-toolsmith/README.md

 Audit and compile Python tool schemas for LLM agents.

-**Alpha:** JSON tools are safe by default.
+**Alpha:** JSON tool files are safe by default.
 Python files require `--execute` and should only be used with trusted code.
+The public API may change before `1.0.0`.

 `mcp-toolsmith` is a small Python-first CLI and library for checking whether tool metadata is usable by LLM agents, then compiling those tools into MCP or OpenAI-style tool definitions.

+It helps catch problems such as vague tool names, missing descriptions, oversized schemas, overlapping tools, and prompt-injection-like language inside tool metadata.

 ## Install